 - Time and attendance tracking software helps employers keep track of contractors to comply with budgetary restrictions

 - Data from clock in and clock out software can be used to focus strategic direction and measure the progress of goals

-- Employers can review team and individual performance in real-time
+- Employers can review team and individual attendance and performance in real-time

 - Employers can efficiently manage remote employee time tracking